rrnyquist/ebenezer/_Scripture/ESV/21_Ecclesiastes.md

 Better is the end of a thing than its beginning, and the patient in spirit is better than the proud in spirit. ^0708

-Be not quick in your spirit to become angry, for anger lodges in the heart of fools. ^0709
+Be not quick in your spirit to become angry, for anger lodges in the bosom of fools. ^0709

 Say not, Why were the former days better than these?
 For it is not from wisdom that you ask this. ^0710